The Legend of Zelda: A Link to the Past and Four Swords: Development

-Promotion and release
+Release

-The game was first revealed at E3 2002 by series developer Shigeru Miyamoto, who demonstrated the multiplayer mode along with Capcom's Yoshiki Okamoto, Namco Bandai's (formerly Namco) Kaneto Shiozawa, and Toshihiro Nagoshi of the now defunct Amusement Vision.
+The game was first revealed at E3 2002 by series developer Shigeru Miyamoto, who demonstrated the multiplayer mode along with Capcom's Yoshiki Okamoto, Namco's Kaneto Shiozawa and Sega's Toshihiro Nagoshi.
 It was tentatively titled The Legend of Zelda GBA.
 In January 2003, the game was displayed at the Osaka World Hobby Convention as The Legend of Zelda: A Link to the Past & Four Swords.
 It was initially released in North America on December 3, 2002, while it was released the next year in Japan and Europe, on March 14 and 28 respectively.
-Shigeru Miyamoto made a public appearance in Europe in February 2003, in which he signed Nintendo products and gave away ten signed copies of A Link to the Past & Four Swords a month before it came out in the UK.
+Shigeru Miyamoto made a public appearance in London in February 2003, in which he signed Nintendo products and gave away ten signed copies of A Link to the Past & Four Swords a month before it was released in the United Kingdom.
 Following the Japanese release, Nintendo displayed the game at TV Kumamoto's TKU 15th Day (第15回TKUの日, Dai Juugoe TKU no Hi), an annual event hosted by the Japanese television station in Kumamoto Prefecture.
 In 2006, it was re-released in Nintendo's second run of Player's Choice titles at a reduced price.

 The game was released on the Nintendo Classics service on June 18, 2024.